Colombia Reports A Historic Seizure Of Cocaine: More Than 13 Tons

 As John Otis reported for NPR earlier this year, "Aerial fumigation briefly reduced Colombia's coca crop, but the spray planes were grounded in 2015 amid concerns that the herbicide might cause cancer."

-This summer, the UN Office on Drugs and Crime said that in Colombia, territories with coca cultivation increased by 52 percent — from 96,000 to 146,000 hectares — in 2016.
+This summer, the U.N.
+Office on Drugs and Crime said that in Colombia, territories with coca cultivation increased by 52 percent last year — from 96,000 hectares in 2015 to 146,000 hectares in 2016.

-Citing the UN organization, Colombia Reports notes, Colombian coca farmers grew enough coca to produce more than 850 tons of cocaine in 2016.
+Citing the U.N. organization, Colombia Reports notes, Colombian coca farmers grew enough coca to produce more than 850 tons of cocaine in 2016.